norvig/paip-lisp/docs/chapter3.md

 The first step in writing a macro is to recognize that every time you write one, you are defining a new language that is just like Lisp except for your new macro.
 The programmer who thinks that way will rightfully be extremely frugal in defining macros.
-(Besides, when someone asks, “What did you get done today?” it sounds more impressive to say “I defined a new language and wrote a compiler for it” than to say “I just hacked up a couple of macros.”)
+(Besides, when someone asks, "What did you get done today?" it sounds more impressive to say "I defined a new language and wrote a compiler for it" than to say "I just hacked up a couple of macros.")
 Introducing a macro puts much more memory strain on the reader of your program than does introducing a function, variable or data type, so it should not be taken lightly.
 Introduce macros only when there is a clear need, and when the macro fits in well with your existing system.
 As C.A.R.
-Hoare put it, “One thing the language designer should not do is to include untried ideas of his own.”
+Hoare put it, "One thing the language designer should not do is to include untried ideas of his own."

 The next step is to decide what code the macro should expand into.
 It is a good idea to follow established Lisp conventions for macro syntax whenever possible.
 Look at the looping macros `(dolist, dotimes, do-symbols),` the defining macros `(defun, defvar, defparameter, defstruct),` or the I/O macros `(with-open-file`, `with-open-stream`, `with-input-from-string)`, for example.
-If you follow the naming and syntax conventions for one of these instead of inventing your own conventions, you’ll be doing the reader of your program a favor.
+If you follow the naming and syntax conventions for one of these instead of inventing your own conventions, you'll be doing the reader of your program a favor.
 For `while,` a good syntax is:

 > `(while` *test body...*)